J. F. C. Fuller: Post-World War II

-Fuller spent his last years believing that the wrong side had won the Second World War.
+He spent his last years believing that the wrong side had won the Second World War.
 He most fully announced that thesis in the 1961 edition of The Reformation of War.
 There, he announced his belief that Hitler was the saviour of the West against the Soviet Union and denounced Churchill and Roosevelt for being too stupid to see so.
 Fuller died in Falmouth, Cornwall, in 1966.

 Military theories

 Fuller was a vigorous, expressive, and opinionated writer of military history and of controversial predictions of the future of war, publishing On Future Warfare in 1928.
+He was heavily influenced by the late Victorian doctrine of Social Imperialism, which drew on Social Darwinism and proposed to stem imperial decline with order and efficiency.
 Seeing his teachings largely vindicated by the Second World War, he published Machine Warfare: An Enquiry into the Influence of Mechanics on the Art of War in 1942.